Livioni/OmniVGGT-official/README.md

   <img src="assets/teaser.png" alt="OmniVGGT Overview" width="800"/>
 </div>

+### We have updated our model performance evaluation on [SpatialBench](https://github.com/Ropedia/SpatialBench).
+Come and take a look!

 ## 🔍 Overview

 OmniVGGT is a spatial foundation model that can effectively benefit from an arbitrary number of auxiliary geometric modalities (depth, camera intrinsics and pose) to obtain high-quality 3D geometric results.
 Experimental results show that OmniVGGT achieves state-of-the-art performance across various downstream tasks and further improves performance on robot manipulation tasks.